 In addition, the number of foreign investment funds being marketed to Portuguese investors by Portuguese marketing entities (including some smaller banks) is growing.
 However, this is still a relatively small market compared to the amounts invested in the funds set up and promoted by Portuguese financial services groups.
 This is probably due to the fact that the client base for these groups is larger than that of the entities marketing foreign investment funds.
-In fact, statistics made available by the Portuguese Fund Managers Association on assets managed by each management company show that the five management companies with most assets managed belong to the five largest financial groups currently active in Portugal.
+In fact, statistics made available by the Portuguese Fund Managers Association show that the trends observed in previous years maintain as the management companies with the largest portfolios are the largest financial groups active in Portugal.